 Sexual Assault Referral Centres (SARCs) are the only specialists able to collect forensic evidence, allowing survivors the flexibility to choose to report to police in the future, even if they aren't ready to right now.
 Having evidence can really help build a case (and clarify to the survivor what happened), especially in cases where the survivor has difficulty remembering or suspects that drugs were used.

-They offer a complete range of services to people of all ages and genders, including crisis care, medical support, forensics, testing for "date rape drugs" (spiking), emergency contraception and testing for STIs.
-They can also arrange access to an independent sexual assault advisor (ISVA), as well as referrals to mental health support and sexual violence support services.
+SARCs offer a range of crisis services to people of all ages and genders, including forensics (evidence collection), emergency contraception and certain preventative treatments (e.g. post-exposure prophylaxis (PEP) to prevent HIV infection; hepatitis B vaccine).
+They can also arrange referrals to an independent sexual assault advisor (ISVA) and other specialist sexual violence support services, as well as to mental health, sexual health and general medical support.

 The service is confidential.
 This is no expectation to report to the police.
 Forensics can be stored for up to two years.